gurunathredddy27/Authentication_app/readme.md

-daily checin and checkout for lyros employees
+daily checking and checkout for lyros employees: